 Birth and whelping are smooth in the vast majority of cases with Great Danes but always be prepared, if you have a very large puppy count, to go with a c-section.
 Ask your veterinary during pregnancy to have expert advice.

 Average Litter Size

 The average litter size in Great Danes is eight puppies with litters of ten puppies not that uncommon.
 Litters of eight or more puppies necessitate surgical delivery more often than smaller litters.
 In addition, Great Danes are among the breeds more prone to dystocia and birthing difficulties.
-Elective caesarean delivery of Great Dane puppies is preferred by some breeders because of this risk factor.
-Such decisions have to be thought about as soon as you know the number of puppies your bitch is carrying, and should be discussed with your veterinarian.
+Elective cesarean delivery of Great Dane puppies is preferred by some breeders because of this risk factor.
+Such decisions have to be thought about as soon as you know the number of puppies your bitch is carrying and should be discussed with your veterinarian.

 The AKC breed standard allows for nine colors including fawn, black, black & white, brindle, white, blue, mantle, merle, and harlequin.
 Markings of black, black mask and white markings are acceptable with white markings on the chest and toes on a base color of black, fawn, blue or brindle not desirable.

 Certain genetic diseases and abnormalities are associated with the merle color including eye abnormalities and deafness.
 If two merles are bred, the puppies have a 25% chance of inheriting two merle genes.
 These homozygous merles will be mostly white and the recessive diseases will be expressed in the puppies.
 Sometimes the double merle puppies will be stillborn or even die shortly after birth.
 More often they will be deaf, blind and prone to a multitude of other genetic defects (including heart problems).
 It is considered an unethical breeding practice to breed two merle Great Danes (or to breed two merles of any breeds, for that matter).